-This class has been fun to teach.
+This class has been fun to teach for us to teach.
 I understand that there were certain parts that were not very exciting.
-Thank you for your patience, flexibility, kindness, and for laughing at my jokes ©

-I hope you enjoyed this class, and I hope the stuff you learned will be helpful in your career/future classes
+We hope you enjoyed this class, and we hope the stuff you learned will be helpful in your career/future classes

-If I can be of assistance to you for anything in the future (reference, advising, support), please let me know!
+If we can be of assistance to you for anything in the future (reference, advising, support), please let me know!